VT Markets vs LegacyFX Comparison

 Which brokers offers more tradeable asset classes, VT Markets or LegacyFX?

-Both VT Markets and LegacyFX allow you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, VT Markets has 168, compared to 425 from LegacyFX.
+Both VT Markets and LegacyFX allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, VT Markets has 168, compared to 425 from LegacyFX.

 Can I trade cryptocurrency with VT Markets or LegacyFX?